Nebraska Liberty Bell replica

 1950 U.S. Savings Bond drive adNewspaper ads promoted the bond drive

 The 1950 bond drive was a resounding success.
 The bells had done their job—performing equally well as rousing patriotic symbols and effective marketing tools.
-As they had cost the Treasury department nothing, there were now no strings attached.
+As they had cost the Treasury Department nothing, there were now no strings attached.

-In Nebraska, Governor Val Peterson now faced the same question as his counterparts across the country: what to do with a fully-functional Liberty Bell?
+In Nebraska, Governor Val Peterson now faced the same question as his counterparts across the country: What to do with a fully functional Liberty Bell?

 As America entered the atomic age, there was little demand for bells.
 As functional bells, they were not really monuments, nor were they terribly useful.
 And they were certainly not easy to move.